replicatedhq/kots.io/content/kotsadm/installing/online-install.md

 ### Provide a License File
 At this point, the Admin Console is still just an admin console without an application.
 Providing a license file will include the entitlements necessary to pull the manifest and images and start the application.
+If the license is outdated, the latest license will be fetched and used instead.

 ![Upload License](/images/upload-license.png)